rleung1004/Sudoku_Pygame/README.md

 ## Installation
 To run this program, you need to install Python 3.

 Please visit https://www.python.org/download/releases/3.0/ to install the latest version.

-You will also need to install pygame from your terminal:
+You will also need to install pygame.

+Run the command in your terminal:
 `$ pip install pygame`

 ## Credits